garrandall/popular-music-data/tracks/gangsta-lean-drs.md

 And also my boys in the pen
 That ain't ever gonna see the street again
 Cause you know what?
-It dont matter what they was doing while they was here They couldve been bangin', slangin'
+It don't matter what they was doing while they was here They couldve been bangin', slangin'
 But they ain't here no more
 And thats somebody's daddy